rizinorg/book/src/basic_commands/dietline.md

 # Dietline

-Radare2 comes with the lean [readline](https://en.wikipedia.org/wiki/GNU_Readline)-like input capability through the lean library to handle the command edition and history navigation.
+Rizin comes with the lean [readline](https://en.wikipedia.org/wiki/GNU_Readline)-like input capability through the lean library to handle the command edition and history navigation.
 It allows users to perform cursor movements, search the history, and implements autocompletion.
-Moreover, due to the radare2 portability, dietline provides the uniform experience among all supported platforms.
-It is used in all radare2 subshells - main prompt, SDB shell, visual prompt, and offsets prompt.
+Moreover, due to the rizin portability, dietline provides the uniform experience among all supported platforms.
+It is used in all rizin subshells - main prompt, SDB shell, visual prompt, and offsets prompt.
 It also implements the most common features and keybindings compatible with the GNU Readline.